elnkosc/cryptrade/readme.md

 * Products, representing what you can actually trade on a crypto exchange, eg. BTC-EUR (buy BTC pay in EUR) or ETH-BTC (buy ETH pay in BTC)
 * Orders, the actual trade (buying or selling) of crypto currency
 * Ticker, providing 'real-time' info on market-price and bid/ask prices
+* Transactions, representing the total of buying/selling transactions

 These (abstract) interfaces provide the basic validations needed to successfully trade on an online exchange, make the necessary API calls, and handle the responses.